ezherman/assemble-cf-isolates/README.md

 snakemake -j1 --use-conda homopolish_workflow
 ```

+Note that homopolish seems to require 16GB of RAM.

 ### Polypolished assemblies
 If you have short-read data for some or all of your isolates,
 you can request polypolished assemblies as follows: